 I’d like to learn how to use filters so that I can take long-exposure photos during the day (if you are not a photographer, this likely means nothing to you… sorry!).
 Since I have this on my bucket list, I am much more likely to remember the first time I capture the movement of a waterfall in a still shot.
 If this wasn’t on my bucket list, I likely wouldn’t remember it at all.

 4. Specific Goals make them easier to Accomplish

 Psychologists tell us that people who have specific goals are more likely to accomplish them.
-When we are specific about our goals, we can create a concrete plan to achieve them.
-Once we break down the steps, we start to believe that we can actually accomplish them.
+When our goals are specific, we can create a concrete plan to achieve them.
+Breaking the steps into a concrete plan helps us to believe we can actually accomplish the goal.

 Avoiding “Check the Box” mentality

 While there are many benefits, the main drawback of creating a bucket list is that it can lead to a “check the box” mentality.
 As with any type of goal, if the goal is wrong or if you become too focused on achieving the goal (and not the spirit of the goal), you are in danger of seeking to only check the box.

 Whenever I think about going after the wrong goal, I think of this article by Angela at Tread Lightly Retire Early about tracking no-spend days.
 For a time, no-spend days helped her keep her expenses in check.
 After a while, she began to see the loopholes.
 If she already spent money on a day, there was little incentive to not continue spending money on that day.
 She started to “game the system” so that she wouldn’t need to spend money on future days.